YixinLi99/NAMD-Tutorial/README.md

 biasfact (5-15 range) but recommand 15
 print age*print all arguments/variables
 stride:
-File: Hills & Restart at the begings*
+File: Hills & Restart at the beginings*

 post-production -> free energy surface
 How to actually run metadynamics, and converge